jordanhailey/jordanhailey/README.md

 If this sounds like a good deal, ping me on [Twitter](https://twitter.com/Halfro_American).
 If you think you'd like to offer me a job (you're awesome) you can do your due dilligence on [LinkedIn](https://www.linkedin.com/in/jordanhailey/) and send me a message there, or through a DM on Twitter.

-**I'm Looking forward to working with you and giving back to the OSS community!**
+I'm Looking forward to working with you and giving back to the OSS community!

 ## About me
 ### I've worked for an enterprise open source startup for 3+ years
 I supported business operations at a venture backed startup as an Exectutive Assistant to the CEO, so I am very familiar with the fast pace of small and scrappy teams.
-I've closely observed Engineering teams, but would ideally like to ***work*** on an Engineering team. :)
+I've closely observed Engineering teams, but ***I would ideally like to work on an Engineering team***.

 ### I was a volunteer throughout my early twenties
 For nearly 6 years I was able to work on housing and office projects that impacted 40,000+ other volunteers.
 I learned so many valuable qualities during that time, qualities that I believe make me more approachable and easy to work with.
 From my short time observing the tech community, I've noticed just how important positivity and inclusivity is.
 I believe the diversity in thinking and positive attitude I bring to my work will be a refreshing addition to any team I work with.